mdbergmann/cl-swbymabeweb/blogs/20220514---modern_programming.md

 During the last few years some additions to classic TDD were invented.
 I.e. there is the "London school" of TDD which advocates outside-in development.
 There is also ATDD (Acceptance TDD) which is similar to the double test loop TDD (that I <a href="/blog/Test-driven+Web+application+development+with+Common+Lisp" class="link" target="_blank">blogged</a> about).

 Today all of those variants of programming are still in use.
-Even companies that adopted agility only adopted it for the planing and management, but not down to the creation of code.
+Companies of all sizes do one or the other variant, or a mixture.
+Often it's up to the developer.

 Some references you might find interesting.